EkaanshArora/Agora-Electron-Quickstart/README.md

 A barebones quickstart app for group video calls on Electron using Agora.io SDK.

 ## Prerequisites
-* A recent version of Node.js and NPM/Yarn
+* LTS Node.js and NPM
 * A valid Agora account ([Sign up](https://dashboard.agora.io/) for free)

 <div class="alert note">Open the specified ports in <a href="https://docs.agora.io/cn/Agora%20Platform/firewall?platform=All%20Platforms">Firewall Requirements</a> if your network has a firewall.</div>